Cloud Gateway Ultra vs Cloud Gateway Max (2026): Which Should You Buy?

 Profile 1: Sub-10 employee office, gigabit internet, no cameras — The UCG Ultra is the appropriate choice.
 It handles routing, VLANs, firewall, and VPN at $129 with no unnecessary overhead.
 The 1 Gbps IDS/IPS ceiling aligns with standard gigabit ISP plans.

 Profile 2: Any office considering cameras within 24 months — The UCG Max (no storage, $199) is the more cost-effective option.
 Camera compatibility accounts for most of the price difference in practice.
-An approximately $19 M.2 SSD Tray can be added when Protect is needed, saving $129 compared to the retrofit path and eliminating a second device.
+An approximately $19 M.2 SSD Tray plus an NVMe drive can be added when Protect is needed, keeping everything on a single device rather than adding a separate UNVR console.

-Profile 3: Office with 2 Gbps fiber or planning an upgrade — The UCG Max is required.
+Profile 3: Office with 2 Gbps fiber or planning an upgrade — The UCG Max is the appropriate choice.
 The UCG-Ultra's 1 Gbps IDS/IPS ceiling reduces effective throughput to 40% of a 2.5 Gbps fiber plan with threat detection active.
-The Max at 2.3 Gbps handles 2 Gbps plans at full speed.
-Multi-gig business tiers are available from AT&T and Comcast across most South Florida markets.
+The Max at 2.3 Gbps handles 2 Gbps plans with full inspection enabled.
+Multi-gigabit business service is available at some South Florida addresses; confirm serviceability with your provider before selecting hardware.

 Profile 4: Deployment with a wired NAS, 2.5G workstations, or UniFi multi-gigabit switching — The UCG Max's 2.5 GbE LAN ports prevent a bottleneck at the gateway for high-throughput wired devices.
 For standard office hardware, this would not be the primary reason to choose the Max, but it is a relevant factor when the hardware is already part of the deployment.